Mark Occhilupo: Life and career

 Over the next several years, he made a couple of half-hearted comeback attempts and remained in the public eye as a repeating star of Jack McCoy's Billabong videos.
 He married Beatrice Ballardie in 1993 and built a house near Kirra.
 After reaching a weight of 111-kilos, he began a training program under McCoy in Western Australia that helped him shed 34 kilos and regained his form.

+Occhilupo re-entered professional surfing in 1995, and re-established himself as a top competitor on his first full season back on the ASP World Tour in 1997, finishing the tour as runner-up to Kelly Slater.
+Occy's comeback was solidified at the Bells Beach Super Skins event that year.
+Although a non-rated event, his form earned him 11-straight heat victories and more prize money than the winner of the Bells Beach Pro WCT event that year.
+It is widely regarded as one of the greatest surfing performances of all time, with Mick Fanning declaring that Occy's performance would still garner perfect scores on the tour today.
+He carried this momentum into the following year at Bell's to claim the 1998 Rip Curl Pro - his first WCT event victory in 12 years and tied with Barton Lynch and Johnny Boy Gomes as the oldest WCT event winner at the age of 32.

-Occhilupo re-entered professional surfing in 1995, and after some major wins won the world title in 1999 at age 33.
+After some further major wins he won the world title in 1999 at age 33.
 He has since retired and lives in Bilambil Heights, New South Wales, with his wife Beatrice and stepson Rainer.
 He made a comeback return for an international surfing event in 2019 after 20 years and competed in So Sri Lanka Pro 2019.
 However he recorded a modest score of 8.74 and was knocked out of Round 3 of the event.

-Career victories
+Career WCT victories

+Occhilupo has won 12 WCT events, placing him 12th in all-time wins as of 2024.